2002 Wimbledon Championships – Women's doubles

 Serena and Venus Williams defeated Virginia Ruano Pascual and Paola Suárez in the final, 6–2, 7–5 to win the ladies' doubles tennis title at the 2002 Wimbledon Championships.
-It was their second Wimbledon doubles title together and sixth major title together overall.
+It was their second Wimbledon doubles title together and fifth major title together overall.

 Lisa Raymond and Rennae Stubbs were the defending champions, but lost in the quarterfinals to Anna Kournikova and Chanda Rubin.